StackStorm/st2/docs/source/start.rst

 For more content examples checkout `st2contrib`_ community repo on GitHub.

-Basic Trobuleshooting
+Troubleshooting
 ----------------------
 If something goes wrong:

 * Check recent executions: ``st2 execution list``
 * Check the logs at ``/var/log/st2.``
-* Use service control st2ctl to check service status, reboot the system, or clean the db.
+* Use service control st2ctl to check service status, restart services, or clean the db.
 * Engage with developers